Bangladesh–Finland relations: Cultural and educational relations

 Educational collaboration has been supported by European Union-funded programmes such as Erasmus+ and Horizon Europe.
 Finnish universities have engaged in academic partnerships with Bangladeshi institutions including BRAC University and the University of Dhaka, focusing on topics like sustainability, digital education, and climate adaptation.

 In the development sector, Finnish NGOs such as Finn Church Aid (FCA) have been active in Bangladesh.
 FCA has implemented programs supporting education for marginalized communities, including Rohingya refugees, thereby indirectly strengthening cultural and educational ties between the two countries.

+Diplomatic missions

+Neither country has a resident ambassador.